GeoscienceAustralia/cloud/docs/_pages/authentication_sub.md

 ### Introduction

-Please consider federating with GA’s Authentication application (OpenAM) for single sign on as a lot of these requirements will be managed for you.
-Just have a chat with your local neighbourhood integration team.
+Please consider federating with GA’s single sign on solution as a lot of these requirements will be managed for you.
+Just have a chat with the Integration team.

 ### Lifecycle

 Ensure that when employment ceases, processes exist so that accounts and privileged access relating to the position can be terminated or transferred, preferably automatically.

 ### Compromised